kanaria69/Mainecoco/README.md

-## What does an angry pepper do?
-It gets jalapeño face.
+## Where does batman go to the bathroom?
+The batroom.